nyinyithann/nyinyithan.com/_posts/2022-9-10-nvim-setup-ocaml.md

 require("colorscheme")
 require("plugins")
 ```
 `'options.lua'` contains Nvim option setttings.
-You can check out my settings at <a href="https://github.com/nyinyithann/dotfiles/blob/main/mac/nvim_lua/lua/options.lua" target="_blank">options.lua.</a><br/>
+You can check out my settings at <a href="https://github.com/nyinyithann/neovim-ocaml/blob/main/nvim/lua/options.lua" target="_blank">options.lua.</a><br/>
 `'disable.lua'` disables some built-in features I don't need.
-More at <a href="https://github.com/nyinyithann/dotfiles/blob/main/mac/nvim_lua/lua/disable.lua" target="_blank">disable.lua.</a><br/>
+More at <a href="https://github.com/nyinyithann/neovim-ocaml/blob/main/nvim/lua/disable.lua" target="_blank">disable.lua.</a><br/>
 `'maps.lua'` is for custom key bindings.
-More at <a href="https://github.com/nyinyithann/dotfiles/blob/main/mac/nvim_lua/lua/maps.lua" target="_blank">maps.lua.</a><br/>
+More at <a href="https://github.com/nyinyithann/neovim-ocaml/blob/main/nvim/lua/maps.lua" target="_blank">maps.lua.</a><br/>
-I define some autocommands in <a href="https://github.com/nyinyithann/dotfiles/blob/main/mac/nvim_lua/lua/autocommands.lua" target="_blank">autocommands.lua</a>.
+I define some autocommands in <a href="https://github.com/nyinyithann/neovim-ocaml/blob/main/nvim/lua/autocommands.lua" target="_blank">autocommands.lua</a>.
 An autocommand executes vim actions in response to an event.<br/>
-I set the theme in <a href="" target="_blank">colorscheme.lua</a>.
+I set the theme in <a href="https://github.com/nyinyithann/neovim-ocaml/blob/main/nvim/lua/colorscheme.lua" target="_blank">colorscheme.lua</a>.
 I am using `'catppuccin'` theme.

 ### Plugin manager
 I use <a href="https://github.com/wbthomason/packer.nvim" target="_blank">packer</a> for plugin management.
-Plugin management settings is configured in `'lua/plugins.lua'` as below.
-You may copy the following into your `'plugins.lua'` file, save it, close and reopen Nvim, and Packer will be installed.
+Plugin management settings are configured in `'lua/plugins.lua'` as below.
+You may copy the following into your `'plugins.lua'` file, save it, close and reopen Nvim, and it will install Packer.
 Then Packer will sync all the plugins mentioned in the function passed to `'packer.startup'`.
-You will see a popup dialog when Packer is installing plugins.
+You will see a popup dialog while Packer is installing plugins.
 You need to press 'q' to close the popup when the installation is done.
 Everytime you add a new plugin or remove an existing one from `'plugins.lua'`, Packer will automatically install or remove the plugin as soon as you save the file.
 ```lua
 -- plugins.lua